YouTube SEO: Increase Your Video Discoverability

 Audience Demographics | Age, gender, location, and interests of your viewers. | Allows you to understand your audience better and create content that appeals to them more. |

-When you’re analyzing your video’s performance, experimenting is key.
-Sometimes you need to test new titles, thumbnails, or even video formats to see what resonates with your audience.
-I’ve personally tested several different approaches to see how they impacted my video’s performance.
+Experimentation is critical while you’re analyzing the performance of your video.
+You need to experiment with new titles, thumbnails, even video formats sometimes to find out what resonates with your audience.
+I’ve experimented with a few different techniques and tracked their effect on my video’s performance.

 Here are some ideas for experimenting: